Cape Painting and Carpentry, Inc.

 Rafters The gables on each side and the dormer in the middle provided some tricky angles and juxtapositions when tying the rafters together.
 We kept the third window in the dormer open, using it to bring materials upstairs by ladder, until it was time to put the shingles on.

 Dennis cuts the skylight opening in the kitchen while Tom finishes the plywood roofing around the dormer.
-Completing the roof, making it tight against rain and weather, was the highest priority. skylight and dormer roofing
+Completing the roof, making it tight against rain and weather, was the first priority. skylight and dormer roofing

 Wall demolition While Dennis and Tom shingle the roof and put the siding up, Marty removes the wall between the old dining room and kitchen.
 The dining room will now extend into the old kitchen while the kitchen moves out into the newly built section.
 Now that the exterior is solid, the new kitchen becomes the highest priority.